sreedevi-langoju/12weekawsworkshopchallenge/week12/Labs/web_app_aws_xray_observability.md

 This will validate the resources in the AWS account and displays whether you have completed this lab successfully or not.

 Sample output :

+Task 7: Clean up AWS Resources
+Delete CloudFormation Stack
+Make sure you are in the N.Virginia Region.

+Navigate to CloudFormation by clicking on the Services menu at the top and search for CloudFormation in the search bar.

+Select the whizlabs-xray-stack stack and click on the Delete button.

+Now click on the Delete stack button in the prompt.

+Now, wait till your stack deletion is completed.
+It will also delete the nested stack.

+Completion and Conclusion
+You have successfully navigated to the X-Ray application.

+You have successfully deployed a sample X-ray application.

+You have successfully tested the application.

+You have successfully monitored the traffic in X-Ray.

+You have successfully completed the validation test.

+You have successfully deleted the AWS Resources.